pedrofrohmut/algorithms/README.md

 Results a taken by making a 10 tests sum and dividing it by 10.

+* This is a Clang first repo others are here just as practice exercise

 obs:

     All the programs to compile and run come from linux manjaro repos